-a.
+- a.
 Single-Parent Families.
-Each individual in a single-parent family unit who is subject to participation in work program activities must participate in work activities at the applicable federal weekly standard.
-At least 86 hours per month must be spent in core work activities.
+Each individual in a single-parent family unit who is subject to participation in work program activities must participate in work activities at the applicable federal weekly standard plus no more than five hours.
+At least 86 hours per month must be spent in core work activities. - b.

-b.
 Two-Parent Families.
-Together, the parents must participate in core and non-core work activities at the applicable federal weekly standard, but not less than 86 hours for one parent per month in core work activities.
+Together, the parents must participate in core and non-core work activities at the applicable federal weekly standard plus no more than five hours, but not less than 86 hours for each parent per month in core work activities.